top of page

 For whom?

-For spouses, parents and their teenage or adult children, for brothers and sisters or for grandparents, aunts, uncles, step-parents, godparents intending to connect with their grandchildren, nieces and nephews, step- or godchildren, who would like to communicate better.
+For spouses, parents and their teenage or adult children, for brothers and sisters or for grandparents, aunts, uncles, step-parents, godparents intending to connect with their grandchildren, nieces and nephews, step- or godchildren, who would like to communicate better and /or mend their relationship.

-A parent has the right to propose at any time that the mediator include the children in mediation.
-This decision requires the agreement of both parents and the mediator.
-The inclusive session can help parents understand their children's views and feelings about changes in the family structure that directly affect them.
-This can help parents to work together in the best interests of their children when difficult decisions need to be made.
+Since 8 April 2024, family mediation agreements have had to describe in concrete terms how parents have taken their children's best interests into account.
+A child inclusive mediation session can help parents understand their children's views and feelings about changes in the family structure that directly affect them.
+This can help parents to work together in the best interests of their children even when difficult decisions are made.
+The decision to listen to the child's voice in mediation requires the agreement of both parents and the mediator.

 In conflict, we tend to stick to our guns, protect ourselves and shift all blame on the other.
 Depleted empathy reserves obscure our contribution to the interaction that generates conflict.
 As mediator, I do suggest resources to improve communication.
 But the main gain for the participants relies in the experience of a different and more profound dialogue.
-At first, I mediate this dialogue, but the goal is to model communication that the participants are able to pursue on their own.
+At first, I mediate this dialogue, but the goal is to help model communication that the participants may then pursue on their own.

 Duration and cost